confinlay/confinlay.github.io/src/content/work/instadeep.md

 role: "Research Engineer"
 dateStart: "06/01/2025"
 dateEnd: "Present"
-summary: "Currently researching scaling laws for hyperparameter optimization in deep reinforcement learning at InstaDeep, an AI company and subsidiary of BioNTech."
+summary: "Currently working on scaling up deep reinforcement learning at InstaDeep, an AI company and subsidiary of BioNTech."
 ---

 Currently working on scaling up deep reinforcement learning at InstaDeep, which specialises in decision-making AI systems for enterprise applications.